jiabinfan/KETCHUP/README.md

 ## Models

-Performance on Flan-T5(2024, GOOGLE) series models
+Performance on Flan-T5(2024, GOOGLE) series models.
+The best K values are 2, 4, and 8 for the three datasets, respectively.

 |       Approaches               | Xsum(ROUGE1)       |  MT EN-NL(BLEU4)     |     GSM8K(ACCURACY)      |